official-sounding/MetaFilter2024/README.md

 - Labs
 - Mall

+The home page of all the primary blog subsites is handled by <a href="https://github.com/MetaFilter/MetaFilter2024/blob/6ad35f2affec214904856ab3f2c6950663f3d2aa/app/Http/Controllers/PostController.php#L32">the index function of the PostController</a>.
 The <a href="https://github.com/MetaFilter/MetaFilter2024/blob/main/app/Providers/AppServiceProvider.php">boot function</a> in AppServiceProvider looks up the subsite from the subdomain in the URL and sets the subsite.

-The home page of all the primary blog subsites is handled by the index function of the PostController.
-The post controller gets the posts for the subsite from the database and passes them to the view.
+The <a href="https://github.com/MetaFilter/MetaFilter2024/blob/6ad35f2affec214904856ab3f2c6950663f3d2aa/app/Repositories/PostRepository.php">post repository</a> gets the posts for the subsite from the database and the controller passes them to <a href="https://github.com/MetaFilter/MetaFilter2024/blob/6ad35f2affec214904856ab3f2c6950663f3d2aa/resources/views/posts/index.blade.php">the view</a>.

 ## Contributing